gk-aws-dev/Shell_Scripting_/Conditional_check/if_statement.md

 ***if..else..if**

 - when we have more than one condition,then we can use the if..else..if statement.
+- Working:  The test expression is evaluated.
+If it is true, then the block of commands under ‘then’ is executed.
+Otherwise, the block of commands under ‘else’ gets executed.
 ```
 if [ expression 1 ]
 then